Zhihong9863/Simple-ToDo-Application/README.md

 ## Homepage

 In addition to testing whether CRUD can work properly on our posts, I also used Postman to test whether the database can function properly.
-In this update, I have changed the display method of time to ISO, because the default format in the database is that.<br>
+In this update, I have changed the display method of time to ISO, because the default format in the database is that.<br><br>
 (Note: The deletion operation is not easy to see from the screenshot, and can be tested while running the app on your own)

 ### Postman